 The bogie is designed to be retained using an M2 bolt and the fret provides for a locating plate made up of two parts: a bogie pivot base (5) and a bogie pivot frame (6).
-Solder an M2 nut over the hole in the bogie pivot frame on the side with the two fold lines.
-The bogie pivot frame can then be folded up and soldered to the bogie pivot base using the tabs and slots to locate the two parts.
+Solder an M2 nut over the hole in the bogie pivot frame on the side with the two fold lines for the plates with tabs at the sides.

+The sides of the bogie pivot frame can then be folded up along with the four little tabs that are designed to limit the movement of the bogie and solder to the bogie pivot base using the tabs and slots to locate the two parts.
 This unit can then be fitted to the underside of the wagon.
 The thread of the bolt will need to be 6mm long.

-I dislike using the thread of a bolt as a bearing surface area so sleeved mine with a 4mm length of 2.5×2 mm tubing.
+I dislike using the thread of a bolt as a bearing surface area so sleeved mine with a 4mm length of $2.5 \times 2$ mm tubing.
 If doing this, you will need to open out the hole in the top of the bolster to 2.5mm.